If you are married or have kids, life insurance is a must-have.

 - Helps cover financial liabilities that do not have an end date (e.g. a special-needs child)

 - Can be used for estate and tax planning

 - Grows cash value and lets you can access it at any time and for any purpose during your lifetime

-Permanent life insurance comes in two flavors: whole life and universal life insurance.
-Whole life plans are slightly more expensive than comparable universal life policies, but they can be a better option for those who have little appetite for risk.
+Permanent life insurance comes in two flavors: whole life insurance and universal life insurance.
+Whole life insurance plans are slightly more expensive than comparable universal life policies, but they can be a better option for those who have little appetite for risk.

 Here is a quick rundown of the key differences between the two.

 A family life insurance plan helps your loved ones deal with the financial impact of your passing away and secures your family's future.
 But financially speaking, a severe illness or injury to you could be no less devastating.

 If you were to lose the ability to work due to a disability, would your family be able to maintain their standard of living?

 If you were to fall critically ill, would you be able to pay out-of-pocket medical expenses without dipping into your savings?